While the most untouched landscapes are still inaccessible for most of us, we found the best six places in six countries for photography lovers.

 The stunning crater lakes on the summit of the volcano Kelimutu are best viewed at sunrise.
 The three crater lakes can vary in colour but are usually a striking contrast of blue, green and red, although they have also been known to turn white, turquoise and black.
 The changing colours are as a result of chemical reactions from the minerals in the lakes, probably triggered by volcanic gas activity.

 To reach Kelimutu you can fly to the town of Ende, in Flores, from Bali.
+From here, several tour operators offer tours to the top of the crater.

 The spiny forests of Madagascar